 How to Dethatch a Lawn the Best Way

-Thatch occurs naturally in most lawns and is generally not a problem.
-However, there are times when thatch can build up and cause lawn problems
+Thatch occurs naturally in most lawns and is generally not bad.
+However, there are times when thatch can build up and cause lawn problems.

 What is Lawn Thatch?

-The grass in lawns grows, matures and then dies off in a cycle.
-So what is lawn thatch?
+The grass in lawns grows, matures and the old grass dies off in a cycle.
+So what is tha definition of a lawn thatch?
 Well it is the dead grass debris which lies between the live grass blades and composts naturally at around the same rate as it is replaced by new growth.

 What does thatch mean for your lawn?
 An element of thatch is always present in lawns and it is a good thing.